 REVISE, REVISE, REVISE!
 Give your child a most important gift: The chance to revise their reading, writing, and Mathematics skills.
 Do not take for granted that the reading, writing, and Mathematics skills your child learnt yesterday, a few minutes ago, or last week, are remembered.
 Always revise reading, writing, and Mathematics ideas and skills until your… Continue reading Revise, Revise, Revise

-The mutually respectful relationship you build with your child when coaching reading, writing, or Mathematics skills decides whether you will be a successful coach or not.
-Patience is an important part of developing mutual respect, but patience is a lot more than just holding your breath and feeling 'patient' while working with your child on their… Continue reading A useful definition of patience when working with your child’s reading, writing, and Mathematics skills
+The mutually respectful relationship you build with your child when coaching reading, writing, or maths skills decides whether you will be a successful coach or not.
+Patience is an important part of developing mutual respect, but patience is a lot more than just holding your breath and feeling 'patient' while working with your child on their… Continue reading A useful definition of patience when working with your child’s reading, writing, and maths skills